October 8, 2022

 When a shipment is going to multiple locations, a “transload fee” is applied that covers the labor for de-consolidation at the warehouse, palletizing the freight and loading it into the trucks for final delivery.

 In the United States, transloading is a frequent exercise carried out by a logistics provider when ships call to port with containers full of cargo.
 It facilitates the transportation of goods to different states and locations throughout the country.
-In today's U.S. COVID-19 climate of limited capacity on ocean inbound vessels into North America, transloading with the use of railcar or truck can support your business, giving you direct access to end-users.

 Are you ready to get started?